takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   The first PyCon JP had around 150 participants.
+   The first PyCon JP had about 150 participants.
-   Now, PyCon JP has grown to 1,000 participants.
+   Now, PyCon JP has grown to 1,000 participants over.

 PyCon JP 2022
 -------------